-When you own a life insurance policy, the benefit is included in your taxable estate.
-This isn't an issue if your estate falls under the estate tax exemption—$5.6 million per individual in 2018.
-But that threshold may be easier to hit than you think.
+When you own a life insurance policy, the death benefit is included in the value of your taxable estate.
+Luckily, this isn't an issue if your estate falls under the estate tax exemption ($11.58 million Opens in new window per individual in 2020).

-Because you aren't the owner of this policy, you can't make the premium payments yourself.
-But you can send tax-free gifts to any beneficiary of your trust, and they can then use that money to pay the policy's premiums.
-You're able to gift $15,000 per year to any individual without triggering any gift taxes starting 2018.
-As a couple, you can give $30,000 to a single beneficiary annually.
+Depending on your attorney's recommendations, the trustee should then buy an insurance policy, with you as the insured and the trust as the beneficiary.
+Because you won't be the owner of the policy, you can't make the premium payments yourself — the trustee must do that.
+However, you may be able to send tax-free gifts to a beneficiary of your trust, who can then use that money to pay the policy's premiums.
+For most people, this means the ability to gift $15,000 per year Opens in new window to a single beneficiary.

-There's one important thing to note: If you're transferring existing policies to a trust, rather than having the trust purchase a new policy, there's a three-year period before the transfer becomes valid.
-If you die before then, the IRS will consider those life insurance benefits to be a part of your estate.
+There's one important thing to note: If you transfer existing policies to a trust rather than have the trustee purchase a new policy, there's a three-year period before the transfer becomes valid.
+If you die before then, the IRS will consider those life insurance benefits to be part of your estate.